v--/website/code/common/rendering/README.md

     c.factory(exampleFactory, { text: 'example' })
     ```

-4. Reactivity is achieved by using observables instead of state objects: given
+4. Reactivity is achieved by using observables instead of state objects.
+For example, the following component will render its contents into `node` and rerender every time `state$` emits:
     ```
-    const stateObservable$ = new BehaviorSubject({ text: 'initial' })
+    const state$ = new BehaviorSubject({ text: 'initial' }) const component = c.html('p', state$)
+    const node = await manager.render(component)
     ```
-    we can pass
-    ```
-    c.html('p', stateObservable$)
-    ```
-    to the rendering system, and it will redraw the component every time `stateObservable$` emits.

 ## Inspiration

-Syntax-wise, the code above much resembles [React](https://react.dev/) without [JSX](https://facebook.github.io/jsx/).
+Syntax-wise, the code above resembles [React](https://react.dev/) without [JSX](https://facebook.github.io/jsx/).
 I never understood the appeal of JSX, but liked the base idea of React's virtual DOM.

-In 2015-2016, smaller frameworks like [Vue](https://vuejs.org/) had already managed to find their place under the sun, with different solutions to reactivity (like Vue's proxied model objects).
+In 2015-2016, smaller frameworks (e.g. [Vue](https://vuejs.org/)) had already managed to find their place under the sun, with different solutions to reactivity (e.g. Vue's proxied model objects).

 On the other hand, custom elements started making their way into the DOM standard, proliferated by [Polymer](https://polymer-library.polymer-project.org/) and related projects.
 APIs like [mutation observers](https://developer.mozilla.org/en-US/docs/Web/API/MutationObserver) started appearing, making it possible to write custom elements while staying close, conceptually, to the DOM.

-There were many solutions to reactivity, and none of them scratched the itch as satisfyingly as the observables that started becoming popular in the early days of [Angular](https://angular.dev/) (not [angular.js](https://angularjs.org/)), when [RxJS](https://rxjs.dev/) started showing its power to the masses.
+There were many solutions to reactivity, and none of them scratched the itch as satisfyingly as the observables that started becoming popular in the early days of [Angular](https://angular.dev/) (not [angular.js](https://angularjs.org/)).
+That was when [RxJS](https://rxjs.dev/) started showing its power to the masses.

-I had the sudden realization that the virtual DOM fits perfectly with the idea of observables.
+I had the sudden realization that the virtual DOM fits nicely with the idea of observables.
 I tried to implement this, and soon found out that I could achieve a lot by following only this simple approach.

 __Note:__ As explained in the README in [`../observable`](../observable), my understanding of observables at the time was not based on RxJS itself but rather on some obsolete (at the time) ideas.
 I only later realized the benefits of the cold-observable-pipe approach of RxJS.